AxlVanAlboom/Python_Modules/DDS/README.md

 This is code to create a DDS connection.
 The code is thoroughly tested.
 If the code gives an error, the problem will be the DDS settings.
-Make sure to use the samen Quality of service on all DDS modules.
+Make sure to use the same 'Quality of service' on all DDS modules.

 It's a bit tricky to get DDS up and running in python.
 These are the steps i did: